Replacing `browser-search` component with state in `browser-store`

 The integration of browser-search into Fenix and Firefox for Fire TV showed that the current API is not enough to satisfy all use cases.
 Some examples include:

-• Fenix supports custom search engines.
-This can only be achieved with browser-search by passing a custom SearchEngineProvider to SearchEngineManager.
-Everything else is left to the app.
+- Fenix supports custom search engines.
+This can only be achieved with

-• The wrapper code in Fenix makes it hard to argue about the state that is split over two implementations.
-In addition to that it makes it hard to add functionality to SearchEngineManager since it is not used directly.
+browser-searchcomponent does not follow our abstraction model of implementing aconcept-searchcomponent.
+This makes it impossible to switch or customize implementations. - The wrapper code in Fenix makes it hard to argue about the state that is split over two implementations.
+In addition to that it makes it hard to add functionality to

-• In “Firefox for Fire TV” and “Firefox for Echo Show” we needed to override the default search configuration, adding and replacing loaded search engines.
+BrowserStateobservable throughBrowserStore(provided bybrowser-state).
+On the application side we are using an UI-scopedStore(provided bylib-store).SearchEngineManagercreates a secondary source of truth just for search and circumvents this architecture pattern. - In “Firefox for Fire TV” and “Firefox for Echo Show” we needed to override the default search configuration, adding and replacing loaded search engines.
 This turned out to be quite complicated and required wrapping multiple classes that deal with loading the search configuration and engines.

 Guide-level explanation